How to stop the Great Resignation from biting your business

 Prioritise health and wellbeing

 Create a culture where employee wellbeing comes first.
 Speak with managers and team leaders to make sure you’re not setting the bar too high, and expectations are at a realistic level.
 It’s good for managers to have daily or weekly meetings with their teams to judge employee workloads and capacity.
 These don’t have to be long meetings — stand-ups work fine — but it’s a chance for people to say what they can and can’t do.
-It’s important for managers to ask their employees the all-important question: “Does anyone feel overstretched at the moment?”
+Managers need to ask their employees the all-important question: “Does anyone feel overstretched at the moment?”
 This simple act of caring shows employees that they’re not just seen as a resource.
+Equally important, though, it also highlights good supervisor training

 Offer greater flexibility